 aspk Contains values of the local distributed sparse matrix.
-Specified as: a pointer to an array of rank one of type corresponding to matrix entries type.
+Specified as: an allocatable array of rank one of type corresponding to matrix entries type.

 ia1 Holds integer information on distributed sparse matrix.
 Actual information will depend on data format used.